Re:Zero: Reception

 Theron Martin of Anime News Network reviewed the first book, praising it for being a somewhat fresher take on the "transported to another world" concept, but leveled criticism at it for bumpy and awkwardly timed dialogue and a tendency for redundancy.

 The series ranked first in a poll of 820 people conducted by the Japanese website Anime!
 Anime!, to determine the best show of spring 2016.
 Andy Hanley from UK Anime Network considered the anime adaptation as one of 2016's best series.

 The Managing Editor from Anime Now!, Richard Eisenbeis lists the anime as one of his top picks from 2016 for its "culturally complex" world and characters that have "their own plans, faults, and motivations."
 He praised Subaru as the "most complex character of the year" due to provoking the audience to "cheer him and despise him" in a world that portrayed him as the "least special person in it."

 The series took second place in the 2015–2016 Newtype Anime Awards.
 Additionally, director Masaharu Watanabe took first place, as did Subaru, Rem, and Puck (in the best male, female, and mascot character categories, respectively).
 Masahiro Yokotani's screenplay took second place, while the series' character designs (by Shin'ichirō Ōtsuka and Kyuta Sakai) took third place.
 The series' soundtrack and second opening theme both took fourth place in their categories.
 The light novels and the anime both took first place in their respective categories in the 2017 Sugoi Japan Awards.

 In a survey of (primarily female) Otamart users, the series was ranked second on a list of the most successful anime/manga/light novel franchises of 2016.
-Re:Zero was nominated for "Anime of the Year" in Crunchyroll's 1st Anime Awards in 2016, and was also the service's most-watched series of 2016, topping Yuri on Ice.
+Re:Zero was nominated for "Anime of the Year" at the Crunchyroll's inaugural Anime Awards in 2016, and was also the service's most-watched series of 2016, topping Yuri on Ice.